How to Clean and Maintain Your Casement Windows

 Table of Contents

-How to Clean Casement Windows: Step-by-Step Guide
+How to Clean Casement Windows: A Step-by-Step Guide

 1. Gather Your Supplies

-• A bucket of hot water
+• A bucket of warm water

-• Soft sponges or microfiber cloth
+• Soft sponges or microfiber cloths

 • A squeegee

-• A soft-bristle wooden brush (for difficult-to-reach places)
+• A soft-bristled brush (for hard-to-reach areas)

 2. Remove Dust and Debris

-3. Clean the Window Frame
+3. Wash the Frame and Hardware

 4. Wash the Glass

-5. Use a Squeegee for a Streak-Free Finish
+5. Squeegee for a Streak-Free Finish

 6. Clean the Screens (If Applicable)